Joice Runaida Mugari "Teurairopa" Mujuru

 Mutasa Press Statement

-Notwithstanding this, it is apparent for one to note that, Mutasa in this press statement, addressed himself as the party's Secretary for Administration speaking on behalf of loyal ZANU PF members.
+Notwithstanding this, it is important to note that Mutasa in this press statement addressed himself as the party's Secretary for Administration speaking on behalf of loyal ZANU PF members.
 It is most likely that Mutasa was speaking on behalf of all those ousted on the basis of supporting Mujuru's "sinister" motives, thus defying his purge from the party.

 Mutasa also hinted that, loyal members of ZANU PF are determined to fight to restore the party's structure the way it was before the coming in of the so called "amafikizolo" clique whom he accused of destroying the party.

 Just a day after it was reported that Mutasa had issued a press statement arguing that Mujuru was innocent and also alleging that the 6th ZANU PF conference was a non event, it was also speculated that Joice Mujuru had made moves to join force with Dumiso Dabengwa and Simba Makoni.
 The aforementioned duo was said to have claimed that it was happy that Mujuru and her camp had seeen that ZANU PF was not the ideal party to lead Zimbabwe.
 However Mujuru had not made any comments on the matter.